 Welsh Terriers are high-energy dogs.
 They enjoy getting exercise by doing activities with their owner such as playing ball or catching a flying disc in a fenced yard.
 They should have lots of running time in an enclosed area, as well as a long walk every day or so.
 Once the dog is an adult, and only if he is in good health, let him run and play until really tired out, but not exhausted.

 Welsh Terriers are friendly and outgoing, but puppies need to be adequately socialized by their owners to encourage polite behavior around other dogs.
 All Welsh should be taught to be under control and tolerant of other dogs when walking on lead.
 Lots of exercise and attention help this energetic dog become the affectionate, well-behaved companion he was born to be.

-The Alaskan Malamute should do well on a high-quality dog food, whether commercially manufactured or home-prepared with your veterinarian’s supervision and approval.
+The Welsh Terrier should do well on a high-quality dog food, whether commercially manufactured or home-prepared with your veterinarian’s supervision and approval.
 Any diet should be appropriate to the dog’s age (puppy, adult, or senior).
 Some dogs are prone to getting overweight, so watch your dog’s calorie consumption and weight level.
 Treats can be an important aid in training, but giving too many can cause obesity.
 Learn about which human foods are safe for dogs, and which are not.
 Check with your vet if you have any concerns about your dog’s weight or diet.
 Clean, fresh water should be available at all times.